junxit/us-congress-code/title-42/chapter-6a/sec-254g.md

 ### References in Text

 The Social Security Act, referred to in subsecs. (a)(2) and (b)(2)(B), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of this title.
+620. Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.

 ### Prior Provisions